lucaciarimboli/progettoAPSC/project/README.md

 # Monte Carlo Electron Transport Simulation

-This project simulates electron transport in gas mixtures using a Monte-Carlo approach to model collisions.
-It supports various gas species and computes transport and reaction properties based on cross-section data.
+This project simulates electron transport in a low temperature plasma using a Monte-Carlo, null-collision approach to model electron-neutral collisions with the backgorund gas particles.
+The code supports various gas species and computes transport parameters, reaction rates and energy distribution of the electrons based on cross-section data (in the LXCat format).

 ## Project Structure